[2026] Best LLMs for Coding Ranked: Free, Local, Open Models

 You have already rated this article, please do not repeat scoring!

-If you're trying to pick the best LLM for coding in 2025, we got you covered.
-Nut Studio Team spent weeks testing the top models both local and online—from closed sourced like Claude Sonnet 4.5 to GPT-5—and the new open-source powerhouses like OpenAI's GPT-OSS and Qwen3.
+If you're trying to pick the best LLM for coding in 2026, we got you covered.
+The Nut Studio Team spent weeks testing 20+ top models across every use case: closed-source powerhouses like GPT-5.2-Codex and Claude Opus 4.5, Google's Gemini 3 Pro, and open-source game-changers like GPT-OSS-120B, Qwen3-235B, and DeepSeek-R1.

-Whether you care about raw speed, full-project context, or models that run on a budget GPU, this guide will help.
-Let's break it all down—so you can pick the best model for code that actually fits your workflow.
+Whether you care about raw speed, full-project context, or models that run on a budget GPU, this ranked guide has you covered.
+We're breaking down speed, accuracy, cost, and compatibility to match your workflow.
+Let's start—stop testing and start coding with the best model.

 best llm for coding